-- A student may not have been diagnosed as having a disability prior to entering Cal.
-Consequently, if a student begins to experience learning barriers, it may take several months to get an appointment to meet with a medical professional to provide a diagnosis leading to eligibility for academic accommodations.
+- A student may not have had medical access to be diagnosed as having a disability prior to entering UC Berkeley.
+Consequently, if a student begins to experience learning barriers, it may take some time to meet with a medical professional to provide a diagnosis leading to eligibility for academic accommodations.
 Thus, the student may provide a Letter of Accommodation to an instructor at any time during an academic term. - Students choose to self-identify as having a disability at different points of their lives.
 It is not unusual for students to want to begin the semester "like other students" and not identify as disabled until after their first exam or project.
 Once they realize they require academic accommodations, they come to DSP.
-This partly explains why there may be a rise in DSP accommodation requirements after mid-semester or prior to finals.
+This partly explains why there may be a rise in DSP accommodation requirements after mid-semester or prior to finals. - Students may newly acquire a disability at any time (for instance, a student may develop a medical condition or may experience injury from an accident) and may need to request accommodations due to the impact of the newly acquired disability. - Students are not required to use their accommodations and may choose not to have a letter sent to the instructor of a particular course.